akrherz/iem/scripts/iemre/README.md

 ### p01d_12z

 `daily_analysis.py` sums up the hourly iemre precipitation data.
-For pre-1997 dates, we are gridding out whatever climodat station observations we have for the date see `grid_p01d_12z_pre1997.py`.
+For pre-1997 dates, we are gridding out whatever climodat station observations we have for the date.

 ### high_tmpk low_tmpk avg_dwpk wind_speed